srackham/drake/README.md

 async function sh(commands: string | string[], opts: ShOpts = {});
 ```

-Execute commands in the command shell.
+Execute commands asynchronously in the command shell.

 - If `commands` is a string execute it.
 - If `commands` is an array of commands execute them asynchronously.